 An investment in the shares being offered by this Prospectus involves a high degree of risk.
 The following factors, in addition to those discussed elsewhere in the Prospectus or incorporated herein by reference, should be carefully considered in evaluating the Company and its business prospects before purchasing shares offered by this Prospectus.
 This Prospectus contains and incorporates by reference forward-looking statements within the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
-Reference is made in particular to the discussion set forth under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1996 (the "Form 10-K") and under "Business" in the Form 10-K, incorporated in this Prospectus by reference.
+Reference is made in particular to the discussion set forth under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1996 (the "Form 10-K") and the Quarterly Reports on Form 10-Q for the quarters ended September 30, 1996 and December 31, 1996, and under "Business" in the Form 10-K, incorporated in this Prospectus by reference.
 Such statements are based on current expectations that involve a number of uncertainties including those set forth in the risk factors below.
 Actual results could differ materially from those projected in the forward looking statements.

 NEED FOR ADDITIONAL FUNDS AND ACCESS TO CAPITAL FUNDING.
-The Company's cash resources at June 30, 1996 were approximately \$2.8 million.
-The Company received an additional \$3.0 million in October 1996 pursuant to a private placement of Series B convertible preferred stock (the "Series B Stock") to an institutional investor (the "October 1996 Private Placement").
-The Company anticipates that its existing capital resources, including the \$3.0 million proceeds of the October 1996 Private Placement, will enable it to maintain its current and planned operations through approximately February 1997.
-Under the terms of the October 1996 Private Placement, the Company has the right to require the investor to purchase up to an additional \$9.0 million of preferred stock if certain conditions are met.
-Receipt of the remaining \$9.0 million available to the Company under the October 1996 Private Placement would enable the Company to extend its operations to approximately February 1998.
-However, because the Company must satisfy certain conditions including obtaining shareholder approval of this transaction and maintain certain price and volume levels in trading of its Common Stock, there can be no assurance that the Company will receive any or all of the remaining \$9.0 million under this financing arrangement.
+The Company's cash resources at December 31, 1996 were approximately \$1.8 million.
+The Company received an additional \$3.0 million in January 1997 pursuant to a private placement of Series C convertible preferred stock (the "Series C Stock") to an institutional investor (the "Series C Financing").
+The Company anticipates that its existing capital resources, including the \$3.0 million proceeds of the Series C Financing, will enable it to maintain its current and planned operations through approximately June 1997.
+The Series C Financing represents the second \$3.0 million investment pursuant to a financing arrangement entered into by the Company in October 1996 (the "October 1996 Private Placement") that gives the Company the right to require the investor to purchase up to an additional \$6.0 million of preferred stock if certain conditions are met.
+Receipt of the remaining \$6.0 million available to the Company under the October 1996 Private Placement would enable the Company to extend its operations to approximately February 1998.
+However, because the Company must satisfy certain conditions including maintaining certain price and volume levels in trading of its Common Stock, there can be no assurance that the Company will receive any or all of the remaining \$6.0 million under this financing arrangement.
 Although management continues to pursue additional funding arrangements, no assurance can be given that such financing will in fact be available to the Company.
 Any such additional funding may result in significant dilution to the Company's current stockholders.
 In December 1994, the Company restructured its clinical resources to focus on its first product candidate, Oncolysin B, and stopped development of three other products then in clinical trials.
-If the Company is unable to obtain financing on acceptable terms in the future or obtain funds through arrangements with collaborative partners, which may require the Company to relinquish certain material rights to its technology, it could be forced to further curtail or discontinue its operations .
+If the Company is unable to obtain financing on acceptable terms in the future or obtain funds through arrangements with collaborative partners, which may require the Company to relinquish certain material rights to its technology, it could be forced to further discontinue its operations .